alvaroadlf/liberapay.com-ES/README.md

 To deploy the app simply run `release.sh`, it'll guide you through it.
 Of course you need to be given access first.

-### Setting up a development environment using Docker
+### Configurar un entorno de desarrollo utilizando Docker

 If you don't want to install the dependencies directly on your machine, you can spin up a development environment easily, assuming you have [Docker](https://docs.docker.com/engine/installation/) and [docker-compose](https://docs.docker.com/compose/install/) installed: